Former CEO Says Lessons from Last Recession Can Help Businesses Today

 - Making tough decisions on operational and labor cuts are extremely difficult.
 The government is providing some relief options that every company should try to utilize to avoid making cuts that will be painful and cause negative goodwill for years to come after the recovery.

 These are just the tip of the iceberg of how to manage a company during distressed times.
 In the coming weeks, the accountants and business performance advisors at Brown Smith Wallace will share additional insights, resources and tools to help guide leaders through the challenges of managing an organization in the midst of a recession.
+Visit our COVID-19 Resources hub for the latest insights.

 Stay tuned, and if you have any questions in the meantime, please contact Bryan Graiff, Partner in Charge, Transaction Advisory and Litigation Support, at email@example.com or 314.983.1390, or your Brown Smith Wallace advisor.